geertjanw/ojet-training/README.md

 </oj-form-layout>
 ```

-6. To use the 'ojInputText' and 'ojDialog', reference the following at the end of the 'define' block of the 'dashboard.js' file:
+6. To use the 'ojInputText' and 'ojDialog', reference the following at the end of the dependency list passed into the define() call of the 'dashboard.js' file:

 ```js #button { border: none; }
 'ojs/ojinputtext', 'ojs/ojformlayout'